ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 this is not asking for too much.
 We are asking for proportionate responsibility in a system designed to evade it.

 the discomfort we feel isn't a flaw in ourselves but an evidence that our moral compass is functioning correctly in a distorted environment.

+---

+even in disillusionment, tho, I argue we still must seek clarity, not just catharsis, which can create more entropy and noise.

+when an artist says, “I’m just making music,” they are attempting to declare themselves an independent variable in an entangled universe.
+As you point out, this isn't just ignorance; it is a highly profitable, systemic lie.
+Silence, in a hyper-connected world, requires active effort.
+It is the curation of a void.
+Therefore, silence is a political act—it is an endorsement of the status quo that keeps their wealth secure.

+so, I feel like the invocation of Nina Simone is the perfect anchor for this stream of consciousness.
+Simone risked her life, her career, and her sanity to hold up a mirror to the Civil Rights movement.

+when the world is burning, offering a screen instead of a mirror isn't providing a "break", it is administering a paralytic, parasitic dynamic.
+It pacifies the masses, keeping their attention farmed and their bodies docile while the elite structural dynamics remain unchallenged.

+but I argue that the death of the author it is also a birth of the self.
+When the fan realizes the idol is just an "employee of a system," the illusion shatters.
+It hurts, but it restores the fan's autonomy.
+They pull their attention, the most valuable currency in the 21st century, out of the anesthetic engine.
+They can see the value in their attention and how it is morally gratifying to support dynamics and artists that do speak up for what the person cares about deeply.

+those who stayed silent are now seen through.
+This is a prophetic observation about the unsustainability of the current model of fame.

+fans now literally watch a mass slaughter unfold on their phones in real-time and sometimes high-quality footage; when they switch apps and see their idol posting highly-produced tour photos as if nothing is happening, the cognitive dissonance becomes unbearable.
+The public is realizing that "brand safety" is just a corporate synonym for moral cowardice.

+you know, I am not demanding that pop stars write policy papers but simply asking for a baseline acknowledgment of human dignity from the people who hold the megaphones.
+By elucidating their silence as a systemic weapon rather than a personal failing, we strip away the glamour of modern fame and expose it for what it currently is: a luxury product designed to distract the working class from the fires burning around them.